uber-node/ringpop-node/docs/references.md

 ### H

 - **Handle or forward**: This is Ringpop’s forwarding approach.
 If a key hashes to an instance that is not the one that received the request, then that request is simply forwarded to the proper instance and everything is taken care of under the hood.
-This acts like a middle layer for applications that before the request even gets to your business logic, it is already routed to the appropriate node.
+This acts like a middleware layer for applications that before the request even gets to your business logic, it is already routed to the appropriate node.
 - **Hash ring**: Ringpop leverages consistent hashing to minimize the number of keys to rebalance when your application cluster is resized.
 Ringpop’s consistent hashing allows the nodes to rebalance themselves and evenly distribute traffic.
 Ringpop maintains a consistent hash ring of its members.
 Once members are discovered to join or leave the cluster, that information is added into the consistent hash ring.
 Then the instances’ addresses along that ring are hashed.

 ### I